 During my hectic week in freshers, my flatmates and I were invited down a cobbled path into a small festival where we painted rocks, created bags out of old shirts and had the delight of tasting Beetroot Humous made from ‘surplus food’.
 We got chatting to the girls who told us all about the Food-sharing organisation.
 They are a volunteer-run branch who aim to eradicate food waste by redistributing surplus food.
 As we devoured the vegan apple flap jacks made by the girls, they explained how they collect waste food from small shops and businesses and redistribute to people in need of food, this can range from hungered students to homeless people.

+What makes a safe place?
+Just what can we define as a safe space?
+Is it our physical environment? or perhaps our emotional welbeing?
+Our mindset?
 Usually, the place that makes us feel safe is the environment that is familiar to us.
 Having been a student for over three years now, a prime example for me is the University Library.
 It’s obviously not the most exciting or lively of places – however, there is something about it which encourages us to feel safe.
 Firstly, it offers peace and quiet, which is a "must have" when it comes to getting work done, especially during the build up to exams and deadlines when we are vulnerable to becoming consumed by stress.

+The author of So Sad today definitely seems to think so- through her poetry, published initially online, she charters her experience of twitter and the web, as a place where sharing about struggles with mental health was more easily facilitated than every day.
 In some ways it should be basic, when posting to Twitter or Instagram you are accessing the potential for an international group therapy session, you don’t have 1-10 people who could identify and relate to you, you have 1 – 313 million.
 The physical silence of online provides equal possibilities to share vulnerable-making, or at least vulnerable feeling information, which many mental health related things can be.
 However, silence can as easily be interpreted as a rejection as any explicit message, and if a trolling hate reply is received (of which there are many) it could silence the speaker for good.